75lb/common-sequence/README.md

 ### Load anywhere

-This library is compatible with Node.js, the Web and any style of module loader.
+This library is compatible with Node.js and the Web.
 It can be loaded anywhere, natively without transpilation.

-Node.js:
+Node.js CommonJS:

 ```js
 const commonSequence = require('common-sequence')
 ```

-Within Node.js with ECMAScript Module support enabled:
+Node.js ECMAScript Module:

 ```js
 import commonSequence from 'common-sequence'